 Seeing thousands of diets online, in magazines, and hearing about them from friends is nothing new.
 The problem with these diets is that the majority of them lack macronutrients, meaning: proteins, carbohydrates and fats.
 Because of this, the body starts to experience deficiencies.

 What happens is that the person loses weight very quickly because they’ve used up all of the glycogen deposits in their muscles.
 These are the carbohydrates that are found in the muscular structure.
-Consequently, they weigh less, but their muscles will be flat and weak and they won’t have a hard abdomen.
+Consequently, they weigh less, but their muscles will be flat and weak and they won’t have hard abs.

-- Oats: Oats are ideal for breakfast.
+- Oats: oats are ideal for breakfast.
 They provide proteins to start your day with as well as vitamins and carbohydrates.

 - Cashews: When consumed in small portions, this nut generally improves the body’s functions.
 It contains magnesium, zinc, phosphorus, calcium and potassium.